arangodb/docs-hugo/site/content/3.12/deploy/cluster/limitations.md

 ---
-title: Cluster Limitations
+title: Limitations of ArangoDB cluster deployments
 menuTitle: Limitations
 weight: 15
-description: >-
+description: ''
-  ArangoDB has no built-in limitations to horizontal scalability
 archetype: default
 ---
 ArangoDB has no built-in limitations to horizontal scalability.
 The